keithmburu/courses/2019-ai/programming2.2.md

 ## Part 0: Install Packages

 First, we must ensure that we have all of the necessary packages: pydot and GraphViz.
-Assuming, you setup your system as described in Assignment 1, the following should work.
+Assuming you setup your system as described in Assignment 1, the following should work.
 GraphViz is an open source visualization package, and pydot is a Python interface for it.

 ### Typesetting
 If you have not installed LaTeX, you should do so (perhaps while working through the rest of this assignment) or use a service like Overleaf.
 It is a large package, which will take a significant amount of time to download and install.
 While you may use Markdown for this assignment, some future reports must be submitted as a PDF generated in LaTeX with the NeurIPS template.